devanshu0409/lodestone/README.md

 built with Electron.
 A modern successor to the spirit of `elasticsearch-head` — without its limits.

-> Status: **early development (through M4)** — multi-cluster management with node discovery
+> Status: **beta** — multi-cluster management with node discovery and failover, cluster
-> and failover, cluster overview, shard allocation grid, index management, a data browser
+> overview, shard allocation grid, index management, a data browser with inline document
-> with inline document editing and search, and a multi-tab REST console with context-aware
+> editing, a multi-tab REST console with context-aware query-DSL autocomplete, an analyzer
+> playground, relevance debugging (`_explain` / profile trees), fixture data generation,
+> Java code generation, and cross-platform installers with in-app auto-update.
+See
-> query-DSL autocomplete.
-See [REQUIREMENTS.md](REQUIREMENTS.md) for the full spec and roadmap.
+> [REQUIREMENTS.md](REQUIREMENTS.md) for the full spec and roadmap.

 ![Cluster overview — health, nodes, shards at a glance](docs/screens/overview.png)